Detection of new very-high-energy sources outside the galactic plane in the Fermi-LAT data: Results

 \subsection{Clusters}

-Our analysis identified 107 clusters with a global significance threshold of $P_{glob}<0.05$.
-To prioritize novel sources, we imposed a stringent angular separation criterion, retaining only clusters located $>1^{\circ}$ from any source in the 3FHL \citep{3FHL} or TeVCat\footnote{\url{https://www.tevcat.org/}} \citep{TeVCat} catalogs.
-This produced three candidate VHE sources with no prior associations (Table~\ref{tab:clusters}).
+Our analysis identified 107 clusters with a global significance threshold of $P_{\mathrm{glob}}<0.05$.
+All of these clusters have an associated source from the Fourth Fermi Large Area Telescope catalog \citep[4FGL;][]{4FGL}.
+To prioritize novel VHE emitters, we imposed a stringent angular separation criterion, retaining only clusters located $>1^{\circ}$ from any source in the Third Catalog of Fermi-LAT High-Energy Sources \citep[3FHL;][]{3FHL} or TeVCat\footnote{\url{https://www.tevcat.org/}} \citep{TeVCat} (online interactive catalog for VHE sources).This produced three candidate VHE sources (Table~\ref{tab:vheclusters}) with no prior associations from VHE catalogs (3FHL and TeVCat respectively).

-Most clusters showed no evidence of spatial extension, with photon distributions consistent with the Fermi-LAT PSF ($P_{ps}>0.01$).
-The sole exception is Cluster~\# 91 ($N_{ph}=9,~ P_{glob}=2.54\times10^{-4}$, centered at $l=126.92^\circ, ~b=13.02^\circ$ and associated with 4FGL J0153.0+7517 (Fig.~\ref{fig:j0153}).
-This cluster exhibits marginal extension, with $P_{ps}=6.8\times10^{-3}$ when referenced to its centroid and $P_{ps}^{3FHL}=0.033$ when anchored to the nearest 3FHL source position.
+Most clusters showed no evidence of spatial extension, with photon distributions consistent with the Fermi-LAT PSF ($P_{\mathrm{ps}}>0.01$).
+The sole exception is Cluster~\# 91 ($N_{\mathrm{ph}}=9,~ P_{\mathrm{glob}}=2.54\times10^{-4}$, centered at $l=126.92^\circ, ~b=13.02^\circ$ and associated with 4FGL J0153.0+7517 (Fig.~\ref{fig:j0153})).
+This cluster exhibits marginal extension, with $P_{\mathrm{ps}}=6.8\times10^{-3}$ when referenced to its centroid and $P_{\mathrm{ps}}^\mathrm{3FHL}=0.033$ when anchored to the nearest 3FHL source position.

 Notably, our method successfully recovered known extended sources, including the supernova remnant CTA 1 and the Large Magellanic Cloud (LMC), validating its sensitivity to resolved structures.